martinpitt/python-dbusmock/README.rst

 integration test servers or package build environments, chances are that your process does not have the privilege to suspend, or there is no system bus or upower to begin with.
-Likewise, there is no way for an user process to forcefully set the system/seat idle flag in systemd or ConsoleKit, so your tests cannot set up the expected test environment on the real daemon.
+Likewise, there is no way for an user process to forcefully set the system/seat idle flag in logind, so your tests cannot set up the expected test environment on the real daemon.

 That's where mock objects come into play: They look like the real API (or at